 Give protected status to traditional pie and mash, campaigners urge

-Conservative former minister Richard Holden will lead a parliamentary debate on the matter on Tuesday.
+Tory MP Richard Holden will lead a parliamentary debate in Westminster Hall on Tuesday to further press the case for the “cracking” products to get the ‘recognition they deserve’

 Your support helps us to tell the story